practicalli/clojure/clojure-spec/projects/bank-account/validate-customer-details-specification.md

 ## Validating the customer details specifications
-The specifications can be checked using the conform or vaild? functions with example data.
+The specifications can be checked using the conform or valid? functions with example data.

 Check an example hash-map from our test conforms to the specification